Nicholas2023/henry/README.md

 Don't just take our word for it!
 See what our clients have to say about their experiences with our gym instructor.

-- "Working with [Instructor's Name] has been a game-changer for my fitness journey.
+- "Working with Henry has been a game-changer for my fitness journey.
 Their personalized workouts and nutrition advice have helped me reach my goals faster than I ever thought possible." - Jane D.
-- "I used to dread going to the gym, but [Instructor's Name] has made it enjoyable and effective.
+- "I used to dread going to the gym, but Henry has made it enjoyable and effective.
 Their energy and expertise are infectious!" - John S.
 - "If you're serious about getting fit, look no further.
-[Instructor's Name] is the best in the business." - Sarah M.
+Henry is the best in the business." - Sarah M.

 ## Contact